 Preparatory one-year programme: Dutch as a Foreign Language in an Academic Context

 A limited number of scholarships is available for refugees.
+Applications open from 1 May 2018 onwards.

 - Young people (aged 17 to 25) planning to continue their studies: this means they have finished secondary school, achieved a qualification that allows them to enter higher education, and would like to start Dutch-language higher education.